 Algorithmic Bias

-Generative AI has raised concerns about algorithmic bias, particularly against minorities and underserved populations.
-For example, a study by Richard J. Chen and colleagues revealed that computational pathology AI models, despite their accuracy in diagnostic predictions, can be biased when evaluated on data stratified by race.
-This indicates a significant gap in the evaluation of such models, especially concerning underrepresented minorities, highlighting the need for more inclusive and diverse data in AI training and evaluation.
+GAI has raised concerns about algorithmic bias, particularly against minorities and underserved populations.
+For example, a study by Richard J. Chen and colleagues revealed that computational pathology AI models, while accurate, can be biased when evaluated by race.
+This highlights the need for inclusive, diverse data in AI training and evaluation.

-These examples underscore the ethical imperative to address and correct biases in AI systems to ensure fair and equitable treatment of all individuals, regardless of their background or socioeconomic status.
+These findings underscore the ethical imperative to address bias in AI systems to ensure fair and equitable treatment of all individuals.

 Data Privacy

-Remember, these technologies are still developing.
-This article shows how data isn’t necessarily stolen by sophisticated hackers, but just a clever prompt.
+Remember, these technologies are evolving.
+This article shows how data can be exposed by clever prompts, not just sophisticated hackers.

-As with other technologies, institutions must guard against AI data leaks that compromise user’s private data and rights under the Family Educational Rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+Institutions must safeguard private data to comply with the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act (HIPAA).

-Neither you nor your students should use any Personally Identifiable Information when using any of these applications.
+Neither you nor your students should include any personally identifiable information when using AI tools.

 Detection Tools